yukonnor/bootcamp-memory-game/README.md

 # bootcamp_MemeGenerator
-A practice exercise demonstrating understanding of basic JS DOM manipulation, HTML and CSS.
+This simple memory game was a result of a practice exercise that is meant to demonstrate understanding of basic JS DOM manipulation, HTML and CSS.